 Alerts in Deep Security

-Alerts are created when something requires your attention (such as an administrator-issued command failing, or a hard disk running out of space).
+Alerts are generated when Deep Security requires your attention (such as an administrator-issued command failing, or a hard disk running out of space).

-Deep Security includes a pre-defined set of alerts.
-Additionally, when you create protection module rules, you can configure them to generate alerts if they are triggered.
+Deep Security can generate various system and production alerts.
+When you create protection module rules, you can configure them to generate alerts if they are triggered.

 The Alerts page in Deep Security displays all alerts that have been triggered, but not yet responded to.
 You can display alerts in a summary view that groups similar alerts together, or in list view, which lists all alerts individually.
 To switch between the two views, use the menu next to "Alerts" in the page's title.